 This moist strawberry cupcake recipe from scratch is so easy to make too.
 If I can do it, you can do it.
 Time to impress your friends and family.
 Let’s get baking!

 In order to make these divine strawberry cupcake recipe you will need the following easy-to-find ingredients:

 - Flour – I like to use cake flour, but you can use all-purpose/plain flour as well if you like.
 The cake flour will produce a lighter and more airy cupcake.

 - Butter – Either salted or unsalted butter.
 If you don’t want to use butter you can use something like vegetable oil.

 - White granulated sugar

 - Sour cream – This is optional or can be substituted with Greek yogurt.
-It helps the cupcakes to be moister.
+It helps the cupcakes to be moist.
 If you don’t care about moistness, then you can certainly leave it out.
 Can’t find sour cream?
 You can make homemade sour cream.

 - Milk – You can use whole milk, 2%, 1%, almond, etc.

 - Strawberries – Of course, the star of this dish.
-You can’t have strawberry cupcakes without strawberries, that would just be silly.
+You can’t have strawberry cupcakes without real strawberries, that would just be silly.